 As a thanks for a referral.

 If an old customer or a business associate sends a new client your way it’s time for you to send your thanks.
-Depending on how important of a referral this was, you may also want to consider sending them a gift.
+Depending on how important of a referral this was, consider sending them a gift.
 The thank you should appropriately match the level of the referral.

 Please stop on by next time you’re in town, lunch is on us!